gaelforget/MITgcm.jl/docs/src/examples.md

 Pluto.run()
 ```

-Within the [Pluto interface](https://github.com/fonsp/Pluto.jl/wiki/🔎-Basic-Commands-in-Pluto), one can run the notebooks listed hereafter.
-Compiling MITgcm, however, requires [a fortran compiler](https://fortran-lang.org/learn/os_setup/install_gfortran).
+using the [Pluto interface](https://github.com/fonsp/Pluto.jl/wiki/🔎-Basic-Commands-in-Pluto).
+Let's note, however, that compiling MITgcm requires [a fortran compiler](https://fortran-lang.org/learn/os_setup/install_gfortran).
 This is a requirement for all notebooks except `MITgcm_configurations.jl`.

 - [MITgcm_configurations.jl](MITgcm_configurations.html) ; explore MITgcm configurations and their parameters.
 - [MITgcm_run.jl](MITgcm_run.html) : a more detailed look into compiling and running the model.